Houston Dash: Broadcasting

 During the 2014 season, games were broadcast locally on CSN TV in Houston.
 It was the second local television broadcast agreement in the NWSL's history.
 On August 6, 2014, DirecTV and AT&T proposed a reorganization plan, in which it would acquire CSN Houston in a 60/40 joint venture.
 At the time, AT&T was in the process of acquiring DirecTV, pending regulatory approval.
 The reorganization offer was approved by the court on October 30, 2014, although Comcast appealed the decision in order to address a $100 million loan that had been given to the network.
 Attorneys from the companies involved reached an agreement to allow the deal to continue through Comcast's appeals process.
-The Rockets' general counsel Rafael Stone stated that the approval gave a "clear path" for the network to return to full-time service in November, and transition to DirecTV's Root Sports brand, and the network subsequently cancelled all of its existing studio shows on October 22, 2014.
+The Rockets' general counsel Rafael Stone stated that the approval gave a "clear path" for the network to return to full-time service in November, and transition to DirecTV's Root Sports brand, and the network subsequently canceled all of its existing studio shows on October 22, 2014.
 Select Houston Dash matches continued to be aired on Root Sports through the 2015 and 2016 seasons.